 Global Leader Speaker Series

-Mark Mendenhall and Joyce Osland: A presentation geared toward HR practitioners: The latest research on global leadership; good, better and best company programs; and developing global leadership skills.
+Mark Mendenhall, Joyce Osland and Nancy Long: A presentation geared toward HR practitioners: The latest research on global leadership; good, better and best company programs; and developing global leadership skills.

 Dr. Mark Mendenhall holds the J. Burton Frierson Chair of Excellence in Business Leadership in the College of Business, University of Tennessee, Chattanooga.
 He is past president of the International Management Division of the Academy of Management and the author of numerous journal articles and books on global leadership and IHRM.
 He is also a senior partner in The Kozai Group Inc., a consultancy that develops global talent.